xpostudio4/edx-documentation/en_us/shared/students/SFD_enrolling.rst

 When you enroll in the verified certificate track for a course, you do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline.
-You can see the deadline below the name of the course on your dashboard.
+The deadline appears below the name of the course on your dashboard.

 To verify your identity, you use a webcam to submit a photo of yourself and of